 Citrus is one of those flavours that does not have a season.
 Mandarine oranges always remind me of winter.
 Yet, lemons are forever associated with summer lemonade.
 Limes and frosted beer glasses transform me to hot Caribbean vacations.

 Citrus flavours add so much brightness to so many foods and recipes.
 I can’t imagine having fish without a squeeze of lemon.
-I love tart grapefruit juice in glazes, And cute little kumquats are delicious (and beautiful) and fresh green salads.
+I love tart grapefruit juice in glazes.
+Cute little kumquats are delicious (and adorable) and fresh green salads.

 Instead of traditional chapters like Breakfast, Lunch, Dessert, etc., this cookbook is divided by a type of Citrus.
 With chapters on Lemons, Limes, Oranges, and other delicious citrus fruits.

 Each chapter has a variety of recipes including appetizers, mains, desserts, and drinks.
-I only tried Coconut Lemon Bars from the book so far, but I already made them twice and these delicious bars will become a staple in my dessert repertoire.
+I only tried Coconut Lemon Bars from the book so far, but I already made them threetimes and these delicious bars will surely become a staple in my dessert repertoire.

 I am also keeping my eye on a Mandarin and Raspberry Ricotta Tart (because I love anything made with ricotta).
 And Broiled Fish Tacos with Avocado-Grapefruit Salsa are calling my name.